microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 **1. Manual Agent Invocation and History Retrieval**

 Nothing prevents the caller from deciding agent invocation order and completion.
-The entire history may also be retrieved, if desired.
+Also, the entire history may also be retrieved if desired.

 ```c#
 ChatAgent agent1 = ... // SK IChatCompletionService